An Unexpected Illness

 unable to use his hands at all.

 "Do you wish to go first?"
-Spock asked,
+Spock asked, trying to ignore the

 attention Kirk seemed to be paying to his friend's hands.